ShalevAri/ShalevAri/README.md

 [Tailwind](https://tailwindcss.com/)<br />

 ## Beyond the Screen 🌱
-When not in school or coding, you'll probably find me reading a book 📚 spending time with family 🏡 or just playing some video games 🎮
+When not in school or coding, you'll probably find me reading a book 📚 spending time with family 🏡 or just playing some games 🎮